-Fiveleaf Akebia has clusters of fragrant deep purple flowers along the branches from early to mid spring, which are interesting on close inspection.
+Purple Bouquet Fiveleaf Akebia has clusters of lightly-scented purple flowers along the branches in early spring, which are interesting on close inspection.
 It has bluish-green deciduous foliage which emerges burgundy in spring.
 The palmate leaves do not develop any appreciable fall color.
 The fruits are showy deep purple pods displayed from early to mid fall.